William-King977/Engineering-84/1) Business Skills/README.md

   ```

 * **What is an API and why should we use it?**<br />
-  An Application Programming Interface ...
+  An Application Programming Interface is a set of definitions and protocols that allow software products and services to communicate with each other via the internet.
+Essentially, it is the messenger that runs and delivers your request to the provider you're requesting it from, and then delivers the response back to you.
+Using APIs allows developers to add specific functionalities to applications and can speed up the development process.
 An example with the `requests` module is shown below:
   ```python
   import requests # allows you to send HTTP requests